NEET/JEE Coaching Scholarship

 And we can see that f is a subset of

-Hence f is a relation from A to B
+Hence, f is a relation from A to B.

-Therefore, given statement is TRUE
+Therefore, the given statement is TRUE.

 Answer: